History of Wisconsin: Civil unrest and police shootings

-In 2016, riots occurred in Milwaukee sparked by the fatal police shooting of 23-year-old Sylville Smith.
+The twenty-first century saw civil unrest stemming from police officers fatally shooting people.
+The first major unrest of the century occurred in 2016, when riots occurred in Milwaukee.
+These were sparked by the fatal police shooting of 23-year-old Sylville Smith.
 During the three-day turmoil, several people, including police officers, were injured and dozens of protesters arrested.
 According to a Milwaukee Fire Department official, the riots caused around $5.8 million worth of damage to the neighborhood businesses.
 This "rough estimate" includes commercial real estate damage, as well as lost merchandise.
 At least seven businesses were affected.

+The growing Black Lives Matter movement raised awareness of police shootings, especially in 2020.
+Protests in Wauwatosa followed the Killing of Alvin Cole by a police officer.
+Other groups besides Black Lives Matter were involved; in Wauwatosa, much of the protester activity was organized by a smaller local group called the "People's Revolution."